Source Code & Apps

 Purpose: Provides a library of tissue specific metabolic models

-Benefits: Predicts metabolism in healthy and disease tissues based on experimentally-obtained molecular expression data
+Benefits: Predicts metabolism in healthy and diseased tissues based on experimentally-obtained molecular expression data

 Current applications: Identifying differences in metabolism across cancerous and healthy mammalian tissue